lukasbongartz/neuromorphics/README.md

 # neuromorphics
 Repo to organize our code for the neuromorphics project @ Stanford

-L.Bongartz 16.03.2023
+L.Bongartz 09/05/2023

 **Intro to using the MCC Daq Cards for reservoir computing**

-In this folder, you find two subfolders, Python & Data.
-Python contains the code files to run the MCC cards.
-Data contains the input (if used) and output data.
-Independent of whether you use functions (sin, square...) or real data as the input, your output will be saved there.
+The folder Python contains the code files to run the MCC cards.
+Data contains the output data.
+Independent of whether you use functions
+(sin, square...) or real data as the input, your output will be saved there.

 At the moment, I plan to use only 4 output channels of the cards, i.e. 4 input channels to the reservoir, which is sufficient